QuantumLabs869/QuantumQuest/FAQ.md

 **A8:** The bonus feature is designed to optimize the point accumulation process for fresh accounts.
 If your account was just added or created, and the bonus argument is included, the bot will:

 - **Set an initial goal** of 200 points.
-- **Perform Bing searches** for the first level, aiming for 10-50 points.
+- **Perform Bing searches** for the first level, aiming for 50 points.
 - **Complete the TakeLessons signup** task to earn 200 points (currently in beta, so your feedback would be valuable).
-- **Skip the maps bonus task** as it has been taken down by Microsoft.
+- **Skip the maps bonus task** of 100 points. as it has been taken down by Microsoft.
 The bot will automatically bypass this until the feature is restored.

 This approach helps new accounts gain points quickly and efficiently.